 EXCLUSIVE-Ukraine urges Canada not to hand over gas turbine to Russia

-KYIV, July 8 (Reuters) - Ukraine opposes Canada's handing over a turbine to Russia's Gazprom that Moscow says is critical for supplying natural gas to Germany and Kyiv believes such a move would flout sanctions on Russia, a Ukrainian energy ministry source said on Thursday.
+KYIV, July 8 (Reuters) - Ukraine opposes Canada handing over a turbine to Russia's state-controlled Gazprom for natural gas supplies to Germany as the move would contravene sanctions on Russia, a Ukrainian energy ministry source told Reuters on Thursday.

-A senior energy ministry source told Reuters that Kyiv opposed the move and that its energy minister had lobbied Canada in June not to hand over the turbine being serviced by Germany's Siemens Energy ENR1n.DE, SIEGn.DE in Canada.
+Gazprom GAZP.MM cut the capacity along the Nord Stream 1 pipeline to just 40% of usual levels last month, citing the delayed return of equipment being serviced by Germany's Siemens Energy ENR1n.DE, SIEGn.DE in Canada.

 "The sanctions forbid the transfer of any equipment related to gas," the energy ministry source said.

+"If the decision is made by the Canadians to hand over the turbine, regardless of whether it's to Gazprom or to Germany for it to hand it over further ... this would be a precedent of two G7 countries circumventing sanctions imposed against Russia," the energy ministry source said.

-(Reporting by Sergiy Karazy and Max Hunder in Kyiv Writing by Tom Balmforth Editing by Matthew Lewis)
+(Reporting by Sergiy Karazy and Max Hunder in Kyiv Additional reporting by Steve Scherer in Ottawa and Andreas Rinke and Riham Alkousaa in Berlin Writing by Tom Balmforth Editing by Matthew Lewis)

 ((tom.balmforth@thomsonreuters.com))